ipfs/newsletter/template.md

 - __Contributors__

-This newsletter is also made by contributors.
-If you have cool things to share for the next weekly, drop a comment about it in the [next weekly sprint issue](//github.com/ipfs/pm/issues/83)!
+This newsletter is also a community effort.
+If you have cool things to share for the next weekly, drop a comment about it in the [next weekly sprint issue](__TODO__)!
 The more people mention items they want to see in the weekly there, the easier it is to make this and send it out.

 Thanks, and see you next week!

 - Richard Littauer and Andrew Chin

-_Submit feedback about this issue [here](//github.com/ipfs/weekly/issues/10), or send us [feedback about the IPFS Weekly in general](//github.com/ipfs/weekly/issues/7)._
+_Submit feedback about this issue [here](__TODO__), or send us [feedback about the IPFS Weekly in general](//github.com/ipfs/weekly/issues/7)._